 Pit Design Scenarios

-Each scenario is defined using a combination of the following panels:
+Each scenario is defined using a combination of the following panels.

-Whilst scenarios can be defined using the Auto Pit Design task, you can select predefined scenarios if you are using the Generate Ramp Layout task, allowing you to experiment with different layouts for each scenario.
+While scenarios can be defined using the Auto Pit Design task, you can select predefined scenarios if you are using the Generate Ramp Layout task, allowing you to experiment with different layouts for each scenario.

 Scenario Settings